gumaerc-testorg/5.301-january-iap-2012/content/pages/labs/biochemistry.md

 ### Goal

 *   You will be given a sample solution of bovine heart cytochrome c.
-You will use the Coomassie® Plus Protein Assay from Pierce to determine the protein concentration of the sample.
+You will use the Coomassie{{< sup "®" >}} Plus Protein Assay from Pierce to determine the protein concentration of the sample.

 ### Note